 - 1 tablespoon cornstarch (mixed with 2 tablespoons water)

-Heat the oil to between 360 and 370 degrees Fahrenheit.
-Add the marinated fish cubes.
+Heat the oil to between 360 F and 370 F. Add the marinated fish cubes.
 Deep-fry until they are golden brown.
 Remove and drain on paper towels.

 Remove all but 2 tablespoons oil from the wok.
 Add the ginger and green onion and stir-fry until aromatic (about 30 seconds).
 Add the snow peas.
 Stir fry for a minute and add the red bell peppers.